chrisfurlong03/elm_data_webtool/nextjs-dashboard/README.md

 ### Platform Components
 This was built from the nextjs-dashboard starter template.
 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.

 Hence, this website is built using Next.js (a feature-rich platform for React apps on the web).
 It is useful to be familiar with Node.js, React, Next.js and Auth.js when developing this project.
+The course link mentioned above should give a good introduction to some of these concepts while also familiarizing you with the skeleton that this project was built-on.

 For data storage this app requires a PostgreSQL database and blob storage.
 A simple file system could be used instead of blob storage, but blobs have the advantage of built-in security through un-guessable links.